Less Systemic Absorption of Topical Finasteride

 Maximum plasma finasteride concentrations were >100 times lower with topical finasteride spray solution.
 Mean serum DHT concentration was lower (34.5% vs 55.6%), with topical versus oral finasteride.
 There is a smaller risk of systemic adverse sexual side effects with topical finasteride.

-It finally looks like Spain-based Almirall will release its ALM12845 topical finasteride in 2020 or early 2021.
 Note that this product was previously known as Polichem’s P-3074.
 Almirall purchased Polichem in 2015.

 Topical Finasteride for Hair Loss